CD Luis Ángel Firpo: Club statistics and records

+TBD had the longest reign as Firpo coach, with nine years (eight consecutive) in charge, and is the most successful coach in Firpo history with three Primera division wins.

 Stadium

-CD Luis Ángel Firpo plays most of its home games at Estadio Sergio Torres in Usulután, better known throughout Central America as the Devil's Cauldron.
-Located in the Barrio La Parroquia, the stadium is an exception in El Salvador's professional football: As Firpo is the only team in the First Division that plays in its own stadium.
-Firpo's first president, Mr. Gustavo Demis, bought two thirds of the stadium and, in 1950, the then-president Mr. Juan Boillat bought the other third.
+Luis Ángel Firpo plays most of its home games at Estadio Sergio Torres in Usulután.
+Located in the Barrio La Parroquia, the stadium is an exception in Salvadorian football, because Firpo is the only team in the First Division that plays in its own stadium.

 In 1987, the stadium was renamed after the former owner and president of the team.
 The stadium known as Usulután Stadium became known as Sergio Torres Rivera Stadium.
-However, the club has moved games to Estadio Cuscatlán.